azhangvo/nes-ppu/README.md

 To run a game with our NES modules, we need to load a game ROM.
 I got game romes from archive.org (specifically [here](https://ia802706.us.archive.org/view_archive.php?archive=/3/items/ni-roms/roms/Nintendo%20-%20Nintendo%20Entertainment%20System%20%28Headered%29.zip) for relevant NES ones).
 We read the 16 byte header to extract the mapper number and number of pages ([reference](https://www.nesdev.org/wiki/INES#Flags_7) for header information).
 Then, we copy the rest of the ROM into our memory block.
 In this design, we use one memory block to store the ROM, RAM, etc. and just index into it accordingly - big array with ROM, CPU-RAM, CHR-VRAM placed one after the other.

+When simulation starts, we pass in the correct flags for the memory mapper according to the iNES header.
+We then pass a reset signal and program execution starts at the reset vector location ($FFFC-$FFFD).
 During simulation, we keep track of requests for memory read and write operations, and perform the appropriate actions/return the correct data to the nes module.
-For memory accesses, we differentiate between the different types of accesses and index into the right place in memory.
+For memory accesses, we differentiate between the different types of accesses to index into the right place in memory.

 ### PPU Implementation